 North Dakota Nursing Culture of Excellence Designation Program

 This new program hosted by the ND Center for Nursing was developed by a committee of 45 nurses and stakeholders across the state over the last two years.
-This program provides the opportunity to employers to work together with all levels of nurses to promote a positive workplace culture and environment and to support the formation of Professional Identity in Nursing.
+This program provides the opportunity for employers to work together with all levels of nurses to promote a positive workplace culture and environment.
+The program also supports the formation of Professional Identity in Nursing.
 Obtainment of the ND Nursing Culture of Excellence Designation signifies an environment that promotes nursing recruitment, development and retention.

 - Designation provides nurses information about workplaces that provide a positive and healthy work environment.